materialsproject/fireworks/docs/queue_tutorial.rst

 #.
 After your queue manager runs your job, you should see the file ``howdy.txt`` in the current directory.

    .. note:: In some cases, firewall issues on shared resources prevent your compute node from accessing your FireServer database.
 You should confirm that your compute nodes can access external database servers.
-You might try to submit an *interactive job* to your queue, which will allow to type commands inside a running job.
-Once on the compute node, you can try connecting to your FireServer database through Mongo: ``mongo <hostname>:<port>/fireworks -u <USERNAME> -p <PASSWORD>``.
-You could also try running ``lp_run.py -l my_launchpad.yaml get_fw 1`` from the compute node as an alternate test of database connectivity.
+You might try to submit an *interactive job* to your queue that allows you to type shell commands inside a running job.
+Once on the compute node, you can try connecting to your FireServer database: ``lp_run.py -l my_launchpad.yaml get_fw 1``.
 If you cannot connect to the FireServer database from your compute node, you might contact a system administrator for assistance.

 If everything ran successfully, congratulations!
 You just executed a complicated sequence of instructions:

    a.
-The Queue Launcher submitted a Rocket to your queue manager
+The Queue Launcher submitted a Rocket Launcher to your queue manager
    b.
-Your queue manager executed the Rocket when resources were ready
+Your queue manager executed the Rocket Launcher when resources were ready
    c.
+The Rocket Launcher launched a Rocket
+   d.
 The Rocket     fetched a FireWork from the FireServer and ran the specification inside

 Adding more power: using rapid-fire mode